Azure Event Grid client library for Python

 EventGridPublisherClient

-EventGridPublisherClient provides operations to send event data to a topic hostname specified during client initialization.
+EventGridPublisherClient provides operations to send event data to a resource specified during client initialization.

-Regardless of the schema that your topic or domain is configured to use, EventGridPublisherClient will be used to publish events to it.
-Use the send method publishing events.
+If you are using Event Grid Basic, regardless of the schema that your topic or domain is configured to use, EventGridPublisherClient will be used to publish events to it.
+Use the send method to publish events.

-The following formats of events are allowed to be sent:
+The following formats of events are allowed to be sent to an Event Grid Basic resource:

 • A list or a single instance of strongly typed EventGridEvents.